 qualifications to pointers.
 This transformation is applied when the

-function template's type parameter explicitly specifies const
+function template's type parameter explicitly specifies const (or

 entity.
-In that case const
+In that case const or volatile is provided by the compiler.

 Subsequently the compiler deduces the template's type parameter.
 For example:

-Type const &value
+Type negate(Type const &value)

-.
-However, the argument isn't a const int
+reference to a const Type.
+However, the argument isn't a const int,

-that can be modified.
+but an int that can be modified.
 Applying a qualification transformation,

-'s type, and so it matches int const
+the compiler adds const to x's type, and so it matches int const

-to deduce that Type
+to deduce that Type must be int.

 In section 21.10 it is shown how a class template can be derived from another class template.